Lastllegacy/React-superfoods/README.md

 This is a project that im working on.
 Its about superfoods that im implementing in my life.
-The technologies that im using here are react and git.
+Based on react.

+Still developing at the moment!